oVirt/ovirt-site/source/feature/optaplanner.html.md

 *   Users might be used to Drools rule language and might not be willing to use Java for extending the functionality
 *   A REST to common mapping will have to be done (already part of the engine though) to map Java SDK classes to Vds, Vm and other classes that are used in PolicyUnits
 *   Java modules have lower performance than drools' rule files
-*   Installing the ovirt-engine RPM file can pull unnecessary dependencies
+*   Installing the ovirt-engine RPM file can pull unnecessary dependencies (yum install jboss-ass on CentOS 6 pulls 246MB and ovirt-engine additional 211MB of packages)

 #### Writing the rules in the Drools rule language